-Cassie Randolph Ready To Move Past Colton Underwood’s ‘Version of Things’ In His Book
+Cassie Randolph Ready To Move Past Colton Underwood's 'Version of Things' In His Book

 Last week, Us Weekly posted an excerpt of Colton's bonus chapter, which will appear in newly published paperback versions of his March 2020 memoir.

-In the book, the former NFL player placed blame on Cassie for initiating her split and admitted he aad blindsided when she told him she was “struggling with everything” in their relationship shortly after she and her family took care of him during his COVID-19 battle.
+In the book, the former NFL player placed the blame on Cassie for initiating the split and admitted he was blindsided when she told him she was "struggling with everything" in their relationship shortly after she and her family took care of him during his COVID-19 battle.

-Colton revealed that he asked Cassie if they could try to work things out, but she ultimately suggested they stop working with him on a project they were doing together because she still had so much uncertainty about the relationship.
+Colton revealed that he asked Cassie if they could try to work things out, but she ultimately suggested she stop working with him on a project they were doing together because she still had so much uncertainty about the relationship.

 The two were clearly not on the same page regarding their breakup, and things got so bad between them following their May 2020 split that Cassie eventually filed a restraining order against ABC's former leading man, with accusations that he stalked her and sent her disturbing texts.
 She later dropped the restraining order.